 1. Enjoy the outdoors as a family.

 Find a nice park, forest, lake or any “green” spot in your area and spend a whole non-working day outside.
 If it’s warm, you can pack blankets, sandwiches, water, playing cards, frisbee, volleyball, swimsuits, scissors, old magazines, drawing pads and pencils.
-If you live in a mountain or forest area, this is a perfect way for good old family bonding time with an educational flourish.
+Mountain or forest areas, offer a perfect way for good old family bonding time with an educational flourish.
+Or, visit your local parks.
 You can go on a scavenger hunt, or start an interesting rock or leaf collection.
 Take a family hike and make a scrapbook of all the things you picked up during the hike.
 You can also use your backyard as the base for outdoor family activities but going some place helps keep family members from drifting back inside to separate projects.